Ramyasilica/I2C_Slave/README.md

 ### 🙌 Thank you for visiting!

-This project is part of my **protocol-based RTL design journey**, and more enhancements and integrations will be added in the future 🚀
+This is my eighth GitHub repository, and it is part of my protocol-based RTL design journey 🚀 More RTL-protocol projects will be added in the future.